RduMarais/LibreKast/README.md

 You can connect in the admin interface with user : `defaultsuperuser` and password `LibreKast`.
 To pass some questions, just mark them as done in the admin panel.
 Every request gets the next question by fetching the first question in order that has no already be done.

+There are several ways you can add bots in your meetings :

+ * **Periodic bots** : these will regularly send a message in the one you define in the administration interface.
+The duration between 2 messages is defined in the instance settings.
+ * **Message bots** : they will answer a message starting with "!" (or the character you define in the instance settings).
+ * **Revolution bots** : They will keep track of the messages calling them (with the default character "!") and once the number of commands sent is more than a threshold, it sends a message, and starts an animation in the dashboard (the animation can be shown over OBS).
+The animation is a webm video (you may have to setup your proxy to allow certain file sizes).

 #### demo

  * Admin : `defaultsuperuser` : `LibreKast`